White Wines By The Glass

 Bricco Rocche Barolo (Brunate Vineyards) 2000 (Piedmonte, Italy) 150

-This is not a blend of the two vineyards.
-Rather, we have one bottle from each for sale.
 2000 was an exceptional vintage and this is an outstanding producer.
-Plus, the wines have had at least a little time in bottle, so they should provide an exceptional drinking experience.
+Plus, the wines has had at least a little time in bottle, so it should provide an exceptional drinking experience.
 And, it’s at a great price.

 Sparkling Wines By The Glass